justlark/gempost/README.md

 - An example `gempost.yaml` config file to get you started.
 You'll need to edit this to set your capsule's title and URI.
-- Some basic templates you can use as-is or customize (an index page template and a post page template).
+- Some basic templates you can use as-is or customize.
-- An "hello world" example post for your gemlog, with its accompanying sidecar metadata file.
+- A "hello world" example post for your gemlog, with its accompanying sidecar metadata file.
 - A static `index.gmi` for your capsule root.